 About NW Natural

-NW Natural (NYSE: NWN) is headquartered in Portland, Ore., and provides natural gas service to about 681,000 residential, commercial, and industrial customers in Oregon and Southwest Washington.
-It is the largest independent natural gas utility in the Pacific Northwest.
-Additional information is available at www.nwnatural.com.
+NW Natural (NYSE: NWN) is headquartered in Portland, Ore., and provides natural gas service to about 698,000 residential, commercial, and industrial customers through 14,000 miles of mains and service lines in Oregon and Southwest Washington.
+It is the largest independent natural gas utility in the Pacific Northwest with $2.8 billion in total assets.
+NW Natural and its subsidiaries currently own and operate underground gas storage facilities with storage capacity of approximately 31 Bcf in Oregon and California.
+Additional information is available at nwnatural.com.